sburd36/exercises/README.md

 # INFO 343-B In-Class Exercises Repo

-This repo was created for you by GitHub classroom and is your own personal repo for our in-class exercises.
-Clone this repo to your development machine so that you can code along with me, and save your work at the end of class.
+**DO NOT FORK THIS REPO.** This repo was created for you by GitHub classroom and is your own personal repo for our in-class exercises.
+Clone this repo to your development machine so that you can code along with me.
+And the end of each class, commit and push your changes up to GitHub to save/backup your work.

 ## Pulling Updates